interaction-lab/RE-BT-Espresso/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        Name of experiment config json, without this flag it will recurse though all experiments -r, --recolor         Run recoloring of all trees -m, --multiprocess    Run experiments in ||
+                        Name of experiment config json, without this flag it will recurse though all experiments. `expr0.json` as an example.
+  -r, --recolor         Run recoloring of all trees -m, --multiprocess    Run experiments in ||
   -k, --kevin           Run w original BT-Espresso also